Nextdoor behavioral diagnosis

 Email marketing enhancements

-Hypothesis: If we implement copy and light design enhancements to the initial email, then more prospective users will be inclined to create an account because Nextdoor appears as a vibrant and trustworthy online community to which I (the user) can contribute.
+Hypothesis: If we implement light copy and design enhancements to the initial Nextdoor invite, then more prospective users will be inclined to create an account because Nextdoor appears as a vibrant and trustworthy online community to which they can contribute.

 Experiment 2: